A small tree, growing up to 10 m tall with a trunk diameter of 0.25 m, (though usually much smaller).

 A pioneer species in regeneration areas

-Does tend to pop up in the garden if in a bushland area.
+Does tend to pop up in the garden if plants are growing in an adjoining bushland area.

-Three subspecies have been described recorded but not recognised in NSW.
+Three subspecies have been described but not recognised in NSW.

 1. var. tomentosum occurs in WA, NT, QLD and NSW usually in deciduous vine forest, coastal vegetation and river banks.
 It is distinguished in part by the leaf blades which can be elliptic, elliptic-oblong or broadly lanceolate with attenuate base.